slotix/dbconvert-streams-website/docs/sources/mysql/mysql-server.md

 - MariaDB
 - Percona

-## MySQL server configuration for CDC mode.
+## MySQL server configuration for reading binlog data in CDC mode.

 :::info
 If you plan to read data in conversion mode, skip this specific configuration.
 Configuration settings related to reading data from MySQL Binary Logs or setting up CDC mode are not necessary when operating in conversion mode.